 If you won’t be caring for your parents, and if they’re too “wealthy” (i.e. have anything to their name at all) to qualify for Medicaid, then paying for care out-of-pocket is an option.

-Here in the Kansas City market, a long-term care facility runs on average around $4,500 each month.
+In the Mid-West, a long-term care facility runs on average around $4,500 each month.
 I personally know of a few higher-end places that even run $6,000-$8,000!
 So, when considering this option it’s imperative that you know the full costs going in and figure out a plan on how you, your parents, or your whole family is going to cover the expenses.

 In this option, it is possible for your parents to enter a long-term care facility, pay for the expenses by themselves, then, once all of their assets are depleted they may finally be eligible for Medicaid.